FREQUENTLY ASKED QUESTIONS

 Will you hold an apartment for my dates while I confirm other details?

 Haven in Paris has a first come, first serve reservations policy.
-This means that, until you tell us you want to book and ask us to send the to our rental agreement, we can't hold your dates.
+This means that, until you tell us you want to book and ask us to send our rental agreement, we can't hold your dates.
 Once we have sent you the rental agreement, we will hold the apartment for 48 hours to give you time complete it and arrange for payment.
 If we haven't heard from you after 48 hours, we reserve the right to remove the hold we had placed.
 We will however notify you before doing so.
 Because of this policy, we at Haven in Paris will do our very best to keep all parties up to date if there is overlapping interest for an apartment.

 What does your price include?